 The devices and directories are specified in the syncdrives.ini file.

-In command line you specify the MASTER (using local or remote) device and it works out what your source and targets are based on the machine you are on, this allows different machine definitions for devices to be handled without issues.
+In command line you specify the MASTER (e.g. using local or stick as defined in the ini file) device and it works out what your source and targets are based on the machine you are on, this allows different

 As rsync is used, the comparison of whether a file has changed and thus needs copying is the same logic, files are checked by size and timestamp (default mode), or by content/checksum (-c).